beautiful-numbers/lehmer-lean/README.md

 `Lean/Lehmer/Pipeline/CaseCBridge.lean`

 Case C is package-based.
-A Case C candidate is handled when the Case C side supplies a complete assembled `CaseCMainPackage`.
+A Case C candidate is handled through the Case C package interface: the branch endpoint constructs or exposes a complete `CaseCMainPackage`.

 Important objects: